Hi there my name is Vince, and today we’re talking about water in gas tank and how to remove the water if you get it in

 The internal combustion engine is designed to only suck in water and fuel.
 If water happens to be present in the gas tank, it can cause performance problems and premature engine failure.
 This is bad news for both new and older cars.

 Small amounts of water in the tank is easy to address without removing the entire gas tank and emptying the contents.
 In most cases, simply filling the tank with high quality gasoline and driving the car normally is enough to eliminate the problem.

 But what happens if there happens to be a lot of water inside the tank?
-What are the symptoms of water contamination?
+What are the most common causes and symptoms of water contamination?
 You might think this is an impossible scenario, but this type of thing can happen without you even knowing it.

 Symptoms of Water in the Gas Tank

 When water is present in the gas tank, you can expect the following symptoms when you drive the vehicle:

-- Sputtering or idling problems.
+- Sputtering, Misfiring, or idling problems.
 Water is not combustible.
 When water enters the combustion chamber, the engine will behave erratically.
 This is manifested by idling problems, sputtering, or poor performance.
 If your vehicle was running fine until you filled up the tank, sputtering or a sudden loss of performance afterwards can be blamed on contaminated fuel.
 Make sure you’re running good spark plugs and your vehicle is not showing a check engine light.

 - Surging or sudden increase/decrease in power.
 If you feel the engine losing power and suddenly surging forward as you drive, it might be caused by water mixed in the fuel.
 The engine will have a hard time compressing the water and will cause a noticeable loss in power.
 As cleaner fuel is injected, the engine regains power and will surge forward.
 In the absence of other sensor problems or engine faults, surging or significant loss of power might be caused by water in the gas tank, especially if the car was running fine before you filled the tank with fuel.